-The National Institutes of Health (NIH) has long recognized that achieving diversity in the biomedical and behavioral research workforce is critical to ensuring that the best and brightest minds have the opportunity to contribute to the realization of our national research goals.
-Yet, despite longstanding efforts from the NIH and other entities across the biomedical and behavioral research landscape to increase the number of scientists from underrepresented groups, diversity in biomedicine still falls far short of mirroring that of the U.S. population.
-Additionally, a disturbing discrepancy in success rates for research grant (R011) applications between White applicants and Black applicants, even after controlling for numerous observable variables, was reported in 2011 by Ginther, et al. (see Section II).
+According to the Executive Summary from The Advisory Committee Working Group on Diversity in the Biomedical Research Workforce 2012, “the National Institutes of Health (NIH) has long recognized that achieving diversity in the biomedical and behavioral research workforce, and behavioral research workforce is critical to ensuring that the best and the brightest minds have the opportunity to contribute to the realization of our national research goals.
+According to the report, despite longstanding efforts from the NIH and other entities across the biomedical and behavioral research landscape to increase the number of scientists from underrepresented groups, diversity in biomedicine still falls short of mirroring that of the U.S. population.

 Why Is Minority Biomedical Science Researchers Important To Our Nation?

 OGTV, does not have all of the answers to this most important question, but we are seeking this week to engage with the experts on this subject, and become educated on the topic, so that our media outlet may empower our audiences on the realities and opportunities facing our minority scientific and medical community.
 Biomedical research and medicine is aggressively moving towards the incorporation of genomic medicine (personalized medicine) where the genetic makeup of individuals will be incorporated into future medical solutions to address their healthcare problems.
 Now this makes sense to us; If I am a person with an illness, and I come from a certain ethnic and cultural origin, I would want to have more medical professionals understanding of my unique clinical background, and history and weighing in on the science of my illness, to better ensure that my unique genome analysis was being understood and symptoms properly treated by scientists and medical professionals who have a cultural awareness of the patient.